Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

      - Your **CmdArgs** field should now look like:

-       `"CmdArgs": [ "--ConnectionType DPS", "--ScopeID <scopeIdOfYourDPS>" ]`
+       `"CmdArgs": [ "--ConnectionType", "DPS", "--ScopeID", "<scope_id>" ]`
 1. Update the **AllowedConnections** field of the app_manifest.json file.

    - On the Azure portal, under **Settings** of your device provisioning service, select **Linked IoT Hubs**.
 Copy the Name values(s) for the Azure IoT Hub(s) and append them to the **AllowedConnections** field of the app_manifest.json file.

-   - Make sure that global.azure-devices.provisioning.net remains in the list; this name is required for access to the device provisioning service.
+   - Make sure that global.azure-devices-provisioning.net remains in the list; this name is required for access to the device provisioning service.

    - Each connection must be surrounded by double quotes.
 Separate connections with a comma.

    - Your **AllowedConnections** field should now look like:

-     `"AllowedConnections": [ "global.azure-devices-provisioning.net", "<yourLinkedIoTHub>" ]`
+     `"AllowedConnections": [ "global.azure-devices-provisioning.net", "<linked_iot_hub>" ]`

 1. Update the **DeviceAuthentication** field of the app_manifest.json file.